Quit using your CRM to manage applications

 They’re designed to move potential and existing clients through a linear “yes/no” sales funnel, and they’re amazing tools that work well for their intended purpose.
 However, they should not be mistaken for effective client-facing application management platforms.
 It’s hard enough for your team to learn and use a CRM.
 Is that really an experience you would want a client to go through while they’re considering other lenders?

 There’s no denying the fact that off the shelf CRM tools are highly customizable.
-There are so many bells and whistles that it’s easy to confuse an excellent CRM for a platform that is just as good at application management.
+There are so many bells and whistles that one can easily assume an excellent CRM is just as good at the project management requirements necessary for effective application management.

 Consider the differences, and where various points of customer and lending team frustration might occur!